nhansendev/TimeMarkers/README.md

 >After every X **updates** print the progress (and trigger a callback if configured)
 #### time_interval | *float, default=None*:
 >After every X **seconds** print the progress (and trigger a callback if configured)
+>Note: can't trigger faster than the iterations are called
 #### smooth_rate | *float, default=None*:
 >The time intervals between iterations are averaged if smooth_rate is > 1, with larger values leading to longer averaging
 #### callback | *any callable, default=None*: